 5th August 2021

 A box of delights, a box of tricks, a Pandora’s Box?
 Tod Hanson’s sculptural installation, Box Room, asks questions that evoke industrial history and ideology, consumption and control, family and faith.
 This brightly painted shipping container-sized structure sits, shrine-like, at the newly whitewashed heart of Port Sunlight’s Church Hall.
-Its busily decorated exterior recalls the red, blue and yellow colour blocks of the original 1884 packaging for Sunlight soap, the wholesome laundry product that helped turned Lever Brothers into what is now a global consumer giant, Unilever, selling us everything from ice cream to washing powder, mayonnaise to tea.
+Its busily decorated exterior recalls the red, blue and yellow colour blocks of the original 1884 packaging for Sunlight soap, the wholesome laundry product that helped turn Lever Brothers into what is now a global consumer giant, Unilever, selling us everything from ice cream to washing powder, mayonnaise to tea.

 Hanson’s take on the Lever story and Port Sunlight’s place within it is rich in references that stretch from the fireplace of a Victorian factory worker’s home to palm oil plantations in west Africa.
 It’s a journey that makes connections through a visual language which combines the design flourishes of early consumer advertising with Hanson’s own distinctive use of dots, mapping and repeated graphic motifs.